Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 curl -d submit="Download" -d version="v5.7" -d type="binary" -d os="Linux" -d downloadFile="ParaView-5.7.0-RC1-MPI-Linux-64bit.tar.gz" https://www.paraview.org/paraview-downloads/download.php > file.tar.gz
 tar -xf file.tar.gz
 ```

-Since x11vnc is used, paraview runs on the GPU and the NVIDIA driver are being used.

 To access paraview from a web browser, you can start a server on the GPU node: